SupaxInc/data-structure-and-algorithms/README.md

     - Uses Bellman Ford’s algorithm within K stops instead of all the way up to |V| - 1 times of edge relaxation
         - This means we need to deep copy the prices of the previous iteration to not mix updates from the same iteration.
 Helps adhere to ‘at most k stops’ constraint too.
-        - See example here why we copy: ‣
+        - See example here why we copy: [Why do we copy the prices above?](https://www.notion.so/Why-do-we-copy-the-prices-above-18388c89a13e4a33a3bc2e602bb4ee1c?pvs=21)
         - Or here’s a summary why:
             1. **Initialization**:
                 - `distances = [0, inf, inf]`